Email marketing allows you to engage with your leads, nurture customer relationships, and inspire new sales.

 - Campaign tracking: Without knowing whether your campaign has succeeded, you can keep making the same mistakes again and again.
-EngageBay provides you with all the top email marketing metrics so you can replicate your successes and learn from your failures.
+EngageBay offers you all the top email marketing metrics so you can replicate your successes and learn from your failures.

 - Rich-formatted email design templates: Make the most of your emails with rich text-formatted emails that will increase email engagement, open rates, and click-through rates.

-- Email personalization: Personalization is key in getting more of your leads and customers to open your messages.
-EngageBay has personalization features in spades, letting you input a lead/customer’s first and last name and email address for tailored content.
+- Email personalization: Personalization is key in getting more leads and customers to open your messages.
+EngageBay has personalization features in spades, letting you input a lead or customer’s personal information for tailored content.
 These attributes are not only auto-filled in the future, but you can add those personalized attributes to your emails.

 - Lead targeting and segmenting: You choose how to segment your leads with filters.
 Some of your options include tags, source, creation date, country, and many more demographics, geographics, and psychographics.

-- Email builder with drag and drop features: Drag and drop makes it easy for you to formulate your emails your way.
+- Email builder with drag-and-drop features: A drag-and-drop builder makes it easy to formulate your emails your way.
 Instead of only using prebuilt templates, EngageBay’s templates are customizable from the ground up.

-- Included email templates: Of course, EngageBay does have a myriad of email templates for you to peruse and apply for all sorts of industries and message intentions.
+- Included email templates: Of course, EngageBay does have a myriad of email templates for all occasions.

-As we did with MailChimp, let’s take a deeper dive into these plans, their pricing, and the features.
+Let’s take a deeper dive into these plans, their pricing (based on biennial subscription), and their features.

 The Free plan is always $0 a month.
 This is just one of the many free features EngageBay offers, as its CRM is also always free to use.

-With your Free plan, you can enjoy the following great EngageBay features:
+With the Free plan, you can enjoy the following features: